hmrc/customs-view-and-amend-acceptance-tests/README.md

-# cds-reimbursement-claim-ui-tests
+# customs-view-and-amend-acceptance-tests
-UI test suite for the Customs Reimbursement Frontend service using WebDriver and `<scalatest/cucumber>`.
+UI test suite for the Customs View And Amend Frontend service using Cucumber.

 # Cloning the project and service startup